-The Company reduces the risks in various ways, including by using a reinsurance program that focuses mainly on insuring the risk from large claims and accumulation losses through non-proportional reinsurance treaties.
+The Company reduces the risks in various ways, including by using a reinsurance program that focuses mainly on insuring the risk from large claims and accumulation losses related to natural disasters through non-proportional reinsurance treaties.
 There are also facultative reinsurance arrangements for large risks and special risks.

-In the reporting period, various sensitivity analyses were carried out as of June 30, 2023 as part of the own risk and solvency assessment (ORSA) process.
+In the reporting period, various sensitivity analyses were carried out as of June 30, 2024 as part of the own risk and solvency assessment (ORSA) process.
 A baseline scenario, which reflected the best estimates for actuarial parameters, was produced first.
-Then the impact of the claims ratio and the cost ratio rising on a linear basis by up to 20.0 percent in 2026 was examined.
-The rise in the cost ratio had a bigger impact.
-Disregarding additional compensatory payments under the existing profit-and-loss transfer agreement, these changes caused the coverage ratio, compared with the baseline scenario, to decrease by no more than 27.2 percentage points to 185.8 percent in the calculation for 2024.
+The impact of the claims ratio and the cost ratio rising on a linear basis by up to 20.0 percent in 2027 was also examined.
+Disregarding additional compensatory payments under the existing profit-and-loss transfer agreement, these changes caused the coverage ratio, compared with the baseline scenario, to decrease by up to 21.3 percentage points to 157.3 percent in the calculation for 2025.

 In addition, potential effects of climate change on ARAG Allgemeine's insurance business were examined as part of the ORSA process.
 For the climate change and underwriting business scenario, the impact of climate-related changes in the case of river flooding and hail events was examined.
 These changes were modeled on the basis of the increased frequency and growing intensity of the events.
-The impact on the SCR and the coverage ratio for three future points in time (five years, 15 years, 30 years) were also analyzed for an extreme scenario.
+The impact on the solvency capital requirement and the coverage ratio for three future points in time (five years, 15 years, 30 years) were also analyzed for an extreme scenario.
 The analysis shows that although the impact would be significant in this scenario, coverage would be sufficient at all times.